Creating a Team / Class

 Please enter the number of students that will register for your team.
-There is a maximum number of 35 students permitted per team.
+There is a maximum number of 35 students per team.
 Try to be as accurate as you can when entering the number of team members who will register.
-Some students attempt to sign up multiple times and this raises our costs for operating the site, so we appreciate when teachers keep an accurate count and double check that students haven't signed up more than once.
+Some students sign up multiple times, and this raises our costs for operating the site.
+We appreciate when teachers keep an accurate count and double check that students haven't signed up more than once.
 There have also been instances where students have accidentally registered for the wrong team.
-An accurate count mitigates this issue.
+An accurate count helps prevent this.

 Team registration code

-Students will require a team registration code when registering for KBI.
+Students will require a team registration code, which you create, when registering for KBI.
 The team registration code determines the team a student will join when they sign up.
-When creating your team registration code, avoid common words or phrases (e.g. science1).
+When creating your team registration code, avoid common words or phrases (e.g., science1).
 Common phrases increase the likelihood that a student will end up on the wrong team.

 You will be asked to enter a unique phrase that is specific for just this team and at least 5 characters long.
 The team registration code will be a combination of your last name and this unique phrase.